espressif/esp-idf/examples/ethernet/iperf/README.md

 ### Build and Flash

-Enter `make -j4 flash monitor` if you are using GNU Make based build system or enter `idf.py build flash monitor` if you' are using CMake based build system.
+Enter `idf.py -p PORT flash monitor` if you are using GNU Make based build system or enter `idf.py build flash monitor` if you' are using CMake based build system.

 (To exit the serial monitor, type ``Ctrl-]``.)